 - Items 1-23

-The format for each of these sections is very specific and covers the following:
+The format and content for each section is very specific and is described below:

 The Cover Page identifies the franchise business, including the name under which the franchisee would operate and what type of business it is.
 It also includes the amounts of the initial franchise fee.
 In addition, any additional risk factors are included on the cover in all capital letters.
 Risk factors that may be included pertain mostly to which state is governing the franchise agreement and where any litigation is permitted to be filed and heard.